Back |

 Hind Shank

 The lower section of the animal’s hind legs.
-Full of muscle from constant use, you want to cook these slowly with low, moist heat.
-Braised lamb shanks is a popular dish at restaurants because when it’s done right and without rush, you get amazing tenderness.
+Full of muscle from constant use, it’s best to cook the hind shank slowly with low, moist heat.
+Braised lamb shanks is a popular dish at restaurants—when it’s done right and without rush, you get amazing tenderness.

 Cooking Methods: Braise, Roast, Slow-Cook